 Learning and Development.
 The Company emphasizes employee development and training as a priority for the organization.
-Training and development are key elements to overall retention, engagement, and employee experience strategy.
-Our strategy is designed to empower employees to reach their full potential, and we provide a wide range of development programs, opportunities, and resources needed to be successful.
-The Company has specialized programs for all audiences, new hires, tenured, and leadership.
+Training and development are key elements to the overall retention, engagement, and employee experience strategy.
+Our strategy is designed to empower employees to reach their full potential, and we provide a wide range of development programs, opportunities and resources needed to be successful.
+The Company has specialized programs for all audiences, including new hires, tenured employees and leadership.
 We provide a variety of learning channels including instructor-led, facilitated custom workshops, leader-led, cohort and mentorships, self-paced, e-learning and a catalog of vendor-provided courses, videos, resources, and books.
-The Company is committed to the organization's overall health and providing career progression by providing individual development, readiness, and transition plans as a part of its talent review and succession planning process.
+The Company is committed to its employees' overall health and providing career progression by providing individual development, readiness, and transition plans as a part of its talent review and succession planning process.
+As a result of the pandemic, our learning strategy has pivoted to a virtual/hybrid approach.
+This has allowed us to expand our offerings and reach through a virtual delivery model.
+In 2021, we also launched a virtual-facilitated onboarding program as onboarding new employees virtually needs to be more planned, structured and engaging.
+As a result of the shift in our learning programs to a virtual/hybrid approach, employees have increased access and a closer connection to the Company's learning programs.
+In 2021, approximately 10,432 employees engaged with the Company's learning program virtually.